 Fort of Apocalypse by Yuu Kuraishi & Kazu Inabe

-Fort of Apocalypse by Yuu Kuraishi and Kazu Inabe stands out as one of my all-time favorites in zombie and horror manga.
+Fort of Apocalypse by Yuu Kuraishi and Kazu Inabe stands out as one of my all-time favorites in zombie horror.
 Along with I Am A Hero, it’s one I can’t recommend enough if you are a fan of zombie stories.
-What sets it apart from others is its chilling prison setting, but it also has some of the most uniquely designed zombies I’ve ever come across.
-Unlike many zombie series where the main characters often fade behind the gore and terror, this manga prioritizes its characters, so it’s as much about their journey as it is about survival.
-Fort of Apocalypse‘s balance between heart-stopping terror and heartfelt character-driven plots makes it one of the best.
+What sets it apart from others is its prison setting, but it also has some of the most uniquely designed zombies I’ve ever come across.
+Unlike many zombie series where the main characters often fade behind the terror, this manga prioritizes its characters, so it’s as much about their journey as it is about survival.
+Its balance between heart-stopping terror and heartfelt character-driven plots makes it one of the best.

 The Voynich Hotel by Douman Seiman